 Sergio Márquez García Moreno

-In the M&A field, Sergio has assisted sellers and purchasers in the process of acquiring assets or shares (either total, majority and minority interests) as well as incorporating joint ventures and negotiating the rules applicable to partnerships in specific projects.
+In the M&A field, Sergio has advised sellers and purchasers on the process of acquiring assets or shares (either total, majority and minority interests) as well as incorporating joint ventures and negotiating the rules applicable to partnerships in specific projects.

 Legal counsel of IAMSA in a credit agreement granted by Bancomext, as lender, to refinance liabilities of entities related to it.
-The loan was guaranteed with an administration trust to which all rights by Aeroenlaces Nacionales, S.A. de C.V., to receive any cash amounts resulting from its business were contributed.
+The loan was guaranteed with an administration trust to which all rights by Aeroenlaces Nacionales to receive any cash amounts resulting from its business were contributed.

-Legal counsel to the underwriters and structuring agents in diverse issuances of notes denominated certificados de capital de desarrollo (CKDs) sponsored by (i) Ainda, Energía & Infraestructura, S.A.P.I. de C.V. and (ii) SGMX Administradora de Fideicomisos, S.A. de C.V., an entity related to the Southern Cross Group, and (iii) CKD Be Grand 17.
+Legal counsel to the underwriters and structuring agents in diverse issuances of notes denominated certificados de capital de desarrollo (CKDs) sponsored by: (i) Ainda, Energí a & Infraestructura, and (ii) SGMX Administradora de Fideicomisos, an entity related to the Southern Cross Group, and (iii) CKD Be Grand 17.
 Sergio also represented RCO in the first CKD ever listed in Mexico.

-Provide legal advice to the following issuers in the Mexican Stock Exchange with respect to the authorization and implementation of a program that allows them to issue debt instruments as recurrent issuers, and to obtain authorization to carry out the specific issuances outlined below: (i) Grupo Aeroportuario del Pacífico, S.A.B. de C.V., which program originally allowed it to issue instruments up to a revolving amount of MXN 9 billion up to 2020 and was later amended to a total of MXN 15 billion, which was issued in full in seven issuances, two of which were issued in a conjoint manner (vasos comunicantes) and one which was reopened to increase the maximum issuance amount under the program up to a total of MXN $15 billion; and (ii) Fibra Shop in the process to (a) increase the maximum revolving amount of a program to issue debt instruments from MXN $5 billion to MXN$8 billion, (b) obtain the required authorization of the forms as recurrent issuer, and (c) carry out the second and third issuances in a conjoint manner (vasos comunicantes) for an aggregate amount of MXN $3billion, and (iii) Montepío Luz Saviñón in the issuance of the MONTPIO 19 notes for an amount of MXN 500 million.
+Provide legal advice to the following issuers in the Mexican Stock Exchange with respect to the authorization and implementation of a program that allows them to issue debt instruments as recurrent issuers, and to obtain authorization to carry out the specific issuances outlined below: (i) Grupo Aeroportuario del Pacífico, (GAP) which program originally allowed it to issue instruments up to a revolving amount of MXN 9 billion up to 2020 and was later amended to a total of MXN 15 billion, which was issued in full in seven issuances, two of which were issued in a conjoint manner (vasos comunicantes) and one which was reopened to increase the issuance amount; (ii) Fibra Shop in the process to (a) increase the maximum revolving amount of a program to issue debt instruments from MXN 5 billion to MXN 8 billion, (b) obtain the required authorization of the forms as recurrent issuer, and (c) carry out the second and third issuances in a conjoint manner (vasos comunicantes) for an aggregate amount of MXN $3billion, and (iii) Montepío Luz Saviñón in the issuance of the MONTPIO 19 notes for an amount of MXN 500 million.

 Grupo Viva Aerobus